tarantool/doc/doc/reference/reference_lua/box_ctl.rst

 The ``box.ctl`` submodule also contains two functions for the two :ref:`server trigger <triggers>` definitions: ``on_shutdown`` and ``on_schema_init``.
-Please, learn the mechanism of trigger functions before using them.
+Please, familiarize yourself with the mechanism of trigger functions before using them.

 .. function:: on_shutdown(trigger-function [, old-trigger-function])